Articles in this section

 Once you have a complete list of command codes and packaging types, you are ready to use AntiMicro.

-After installing AntiMicro, you should see a new desktop icon.
-Double-click the AntiMicro icon to launch the program.
-The window should resemble this:
+Double-click the AntiMicro icon on your desktop to launch the program.
+The window should look like this:

 adaptive8.png